Q3GitTeam/FensterGame/game/readme.txt

+ON DEVELOPMENT COMPUTER:

-To recreate the static html packaged version of the game:
+Recreate the static html packaged version of the game:

 - open https://packager.turbowarp.org/
 - load game file pong.sb3 form this folder